Driving in Iceland: The Ultimate Guide to Road Trips

 Are there many roundabouts, one-way streets, or complex junctions?

-Iceland's roads are generally only one or two lanes.
+Iceland's roads generally have only one or two lanes.
 However, there are several one-way streets in the center of Reykjavik and the west part of town.
 This means it can often be frustrating to navigate a car when driving in Reykjavik for the first time.

 In the countryside, you may encounter some single-lane bridges or single-lane tunnels.
 The etiquette is to always allow the vehicle closest to the crossing to go first.
 If there's any hesitation, you can flash your headlights at the oncoming cars to signal that they have the priority for crossing.